LimboDancer-Canary/QuantumOfTrust/Quantum of Trust Equations in CSharp.md

     /// </returns>
     /// <remarks>
     /// Zero variance case: If all trust values are identical (e.g., all agents have 0 trust),
     /// the denominator becomes 0 and NaN is returned.
-This is mathematically correct—
+This is mathematically correctâ€”
     /// correlation is undefined when there's no variation to correlate.
     /// </remarks>
     private static double PearsonCorrelation(